The Difference Between DR and DA in SEO

 HOW IS DA DETERMINED?

-A single DA score is derived by taking into account a number of variables, including connecting root domains and total links.
-Then, you may compare websites using this rating or keep track of a website’s “ranking strength” over time.
+A single DA score is derived by taking into account several variables, including the number of connected root domains and total links.
+Then, you can compare websites using this rating or track a website’s “ranking strength” over time.
 The DA has no impact on the SERPs and is not a Google ranking criterion.

 The machine learning algorithm’s predictions about how frequently Google would utilize a domain in its search results are used to compute a domain’s DA score as of the Domain Authority 2.0 upgrade at the beginning of 2019.
 If domain A is more likely than domain B to show up in a Google SERP, then we would assume that domain A’s DA would be higher than domain B’s DA.

 Because DA works on machine learning calculations.
 Your site’s score will frequently vary when more, fewer, or different data points become available and are included in those computations.
-For instance, if facebook.com were to acquire a billion new links, every other website’s DA would fall short of Facebook’s.
-There will be fewer high DA spaces available for other domains with weaker link profiles since more established and authoritative domains like Facebook, will have progressively larger link profiles.
-As a result, increasing your score from 20 – 30 is far simpler than increasing it from 70-80.
+For instance, if Facebook.com were to acquire a billion new links, every other website’s DA would fall short of Facebook’s.
+There will be fewer high DA spaces available for other domains with weaker link profiles, as more established and authoritative domains, such as Facebook, will have progressively larger link profiles.
+As a result, increasing your score from 20 to 30 is far simpler than increasing it from 70 to 80.
 Because of this, it’s crucial to utilize DA as a comparative indicator rather than an absolute one.

 HOW DO I FIND OUT THE DOMAIN AUTHORITY OF MY WEBSITE?